 To not feel bad about letting friendships go or grow.

 About my mental health and its importance.

 Mental health importance is not really a thing in my family.
 Luckily, most of the younger generation is aware of the importance of our own mental health and what it takes to keep us sane.
 Look after yourself and the way that certain things make you feel.
 If something doesn't feel right, delve into it and figure out what you need to nurture that feeling.
 Sometimes I'm tired and I know I need to sleep.
 Sometimes certain things make me feel anxious and I know I need to breathe.
 Find close friends to talk to about your worries and if needed, seek professional help.
 I have.
 It's changed my life.

 Sleep.
 It's good for you.
 You'll love it.

 To choose happiness, always.

-That it is okay to erase toxic relationships from your life.
+That it is okay to erase toxic relationships from my life.

-I can't believe that I'm writing this because to be honest, I was so bad at it but as I grew older, I saw the importance.
-Of course it is great to treat your self time after time but it is also great to save and spend wisely because there might come a time when you really want something but you won't be able to get it because you spent all your money on One Direction tickets (jk).
+I can't believe I'm writing this because I've always been so bad at it but as I grow older, I see the importance more clearly.
+It's great to treat yourself (and needed) but it is also great to save and spend wisely because there might come a time when you really want something but you won't be able to get it because you spent all your money on One Direction tickets.